xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/chart.md

 ---

-name: Chart
+title: Chart
+id: chart
 route: /chart

 ---

-import { Chart, HorizontalAxis, VerticalAxis, Line, Area, BoxTooltip } from '..' import { Playground, Props } from 'docz'
+import { Chart, HorizontalAxis, VerticalAxis, Line, Area, BoxTooltip } from '../../src'

-# Chart

 This component should **always** be wrapped around any other component from this library, since it is responsible for constructing the chart context.